epilot-dev/engineering-principles/README.md

 “Problem-solving leaders have one thing in common: a faith that there’s always a better way.” – Gerald M. Weinberg

-We expect all our engineers to be leaders on this one, when faced with a problem or when identifying a possible problem, engineers are incentivized to apply a proactive approach towards finding solutions over raising problems for someone else to fix.
+We expect all our engineers to be leaders on this one, when faced with a problem or when identifying a possible problem, engineers should apply a proactive approach towards finding solutions over raising problems for someone else to fix.

 ### Why?